aionnetwork/aion-docs/developers/tools/dashboard/overview.md

 ### Blocks

-**Blocks** are a ledger of transactions that take place on an Aion network.
+**Blocks** are each a ledger of transactions that take place on an Aion network.
 This page will be helpful when trying to determine a block's difficulty, included transactions, block reward, block size and more.

 The **Block Details** page contains the following: